graphistry/graphistry-cli/README.md

 * Where are the docs?
 See this [GitHub repository](https://github.com/graphistry/graphistry-cli) for admin docs and [Graphistry Hub docs](http://hub.graphistry.com/docs) (or http://your_graphistry/docs) for analyst and developer docs

-* Can Graphistry run locally?
-Yes - both in air-gapped environments (e.g., headless on-prem server) and as a Linux-based analyst workstation
+* Where do I get help?
+Whether community chat, email, tickets, a call, or even a training, [pick the most convienent option](https://www.graphistry.com/support)

 * Can Graphistry run in the cloud?
-Yes - privately via AWS/Azure marketplace or as a self-managed docker-compose system, and contact Graphistry for upcoming Graphistry-managed tiers as part of Graphistry Hub
+Yes - privately both via a [preconfigured AWS/Azure marketplace](https://www.graphistry.com/get-started) and as a self-managed docker binary.
+Contact our team for upcoming managed Graphistry Hub cloud tiers.

+* Can Graphistry run privately?
+  * On-prem, including air-gapped, as a team backend server or a Linux-based analyst workstation, via docker image
+  * Cloud, via prebuilt marketplace instance
+  * Cloud, via docker image

+* How do I do license management?
+Graphistry does not require software-managed license registration, we can just work with your procurement team on self-reported use

+* Do I need a GPU on the client?
+No, clients do not need a GPU.
+They do need WebGL enabled, such as Chrome's non-GPU software emulation mode.
+If some of your users are on extremely limited environments, e.g., worse than a modern phone, or you have extremely powerful GPUs you would like to share, users report great experiences with GPU VDI technologies.

-* Do I need a GPU for Graphistry?
-Clients do not need a GPU, just WebGL enabled (ex: software emulation).
-The server requires an Nvidia GPU that is Pascal or later (T4, P100, V100, A100, RTX, ...).
+* Do I need a GPU on the server?
+Yes, the server requires an Nvidia GPU that is Pascal or later (T4, P100, V100, A100, RTX, ...).

-* Can Graphistry use multiple GPUs / nodes?
-Graphistry takes advantage of multiple GPUs & CPUs on the same node to handle more users (vertical scaling) and its notebook environments helper running custom user code to use multi-GPU (e.g., dask-cudf).
-It does not currently support horizontal scaling.
-For high availability, contact staff for guidance on configuration tips.
+* Can Graphistry use multiple GPUs and multiple servers?
+  * Graphistry visualizations take advantage of multiple GPUs & CPUs on the same server to handle more users
+  * Graphistry-managed Jupyter notebooks enable users to run custom GPU code, where each user may run multi-GPU tasks (e.g., via dask-cudf and BlazingSQL)
+  * For high availability configuration and operation, contact staff for additional guidance
+  * For many-node deployment and multi-GPU visualization acceleration, contact staff for roadmap

-* Can Graphistry run on OS X / Windows - Analysts can use any modern browsers on any OS and even on small devices like phones; the server requires Linux (Ubuntu, RHEL, ...) with a GPU
+* Can I use Graphistry from OS X / Windows?
+Yes, analysts can use any modern browser on any modern OS such as Chrome on Windows and Firefox on OS X, and even on small devices like Android phones and Apple tablets.
+The server requires Linux (Ubuntu, RHEL, ...) with a GPU.
+A self-contained analyst workstation would be Linux based.

 * How do I try it out?
   * Notebook/API users can get a free account on [Graphistry Hub](https://www.graphistry.com/get-started)
-  * You can interact with pregenerated live visualizations on the [PyGraphistry gallery](https://github.com/graphistry/pygraphistry)
+  * Interact with pregenerated live visualizations on the [PyGraphistry gallery](https://github.com/graphistry/pygraphistry)
-  * If you have a private sample CSV/XLS/etc., you can [spin up a private server in your AWS/Azure account](https://www.graphistry.com/get-started) and turn it off when done
+  * If you have a private sample CSV/XLS/etc., you can [spin up a private server in your AWS/Azure account](https://www.graphistry.com/get-started) and turn it off when done, and [our team is happy to help](https://www.graphistry.com/support)

 * The server is slow to start, is it broken?
   * The server may take 1-3min to start; check the health status of each service with `sudo docker ps`